-Pro: Customer validation brings real-life usage of your product which provides better insights on usage, reliability, and security.
+Pro: Customer validation from real-life usage of your product provides better insights on usage, reliability, and security.

 Con: It can be difficult to make customer feedback actionable.
 Some companies struggle with differentiating between customer perception and valid product issues that need to be addressed.

 Releasing a new product to a group of customers requires some due diligence.
 Here’s an example of steps you can take to ensure a successful beta test:

 Alpha and beta testing are forms of acceptance testing, which is all about determining how your app and features behave when actual users interact with them.